 Greg discussed the current dispute between the union and the ACT Labor Government.
 The issue concerns overtime payments to firefighters who worked consecutive shifts without an 8-hour break in between as required.
-ACT Fire and Rescue doesn’t have enough firefighters to have a safe roster.
+ACT Fire and Rescue doesn’t have enough firefighters to fill a safe roster.
 They need more to cover those who are injured, sick, on leave, or in training.

 Earlier Jane welcomed Harry Wall to the meeting, for an overview of the election result and the Vintage Reds’ volunteer effort in Gilmore.
 Harry is the ACTU manager of the Change the Rules campaign in Gilmore.
 He thanked the VRs for their work in the electorate.